Jackson State University

 Jackson State University (Jackson State or JSU) is a public historically black research university in Jackson, Mississippi.
-It is one of the largest HBCUs in the United States and the fourth largest university in Mississippi in terms of student enrollment.
-The university is a member of the Thurgood Marshall College Fund and classified among "R2: Doctoral Universities – High research activity".
+It is a member of the Thurgood Marshall College Fund and classified among "R2: Doctoral Universities – High research activity".

 Jackson State University's athletic teams, the Tigers, participate in NCAA Division I athletics as a member of the Southwestern Athletic Conference (SWAC).
 Jackson State is also the home of the Sonic Boom of the South, a marching band founded in the 1940s.
 Their accompanying danceline, the Prancing J-Settes, are well known for their unique style of dance, known as J-Setting.

 History

 Jackson State University developed from Natchez Seminary, founded October 23, 1877, in Natchez, Mississippi.
 The seminary was affiliated with the American Baptist Home Mission Society of New York, who established it "for the moral, religious, and intellectual improvement of Christian leaders of the colored people of Mississippi and the neighboring states".
 In 1883, the school changed its name to Jackson College and moved from Natchez to a site in Jackson, the capital.
-Today that site serves as the campus of Millsaps College.

-Jackson College moved to its current location early in the 20th century, where it developed into a full state university.
+The college moved to its current location early in the 20th century, where it developed into a full state university.
+Its original site in Jackson is now the location of Millsaps College.

-In 1934, during the Great Depression, The Baptist Society withdrew financial support.
-The school became a state-supported public institution in 1940, known as the Mississippi Negro Training School.
-The name has since been changed to express development: Jackson College for Negro Teachers (1944).
-After desegregation, Jackson State College (1967); with the addition of graduate programs and expanded curriculum, Jackson State University (1974).
+In 1934, during the Great Depression, the Baptist Society withdrew financial support.
+The school became a state-supported public institution in 1940 as the Mississippi Negro Training School.
+The name has changed over time: Jackson College for Negro Teachers in 1944;.
+Jackson State College in 1967, after desegregation; and with the addition of graduate programs and expanded curriculum, Jackson State University in 1974.

 Many students at Jackson State College became active in the civil rights movement.
 Work to gain integrated practice and social justice continued after civil rights legislation was passed in the mid-1960s.
-During an on-campus protest on May 14, 1970, two students were killed by police gunfire.
-An additional 12 students were injured by gunfire during the clash.
+During an on-campus protest on May 14, 1970, two students were killed by police gunfire, and an additional 12 students injured by gunfire.
 A dormitory still bears the bullet marks fired on that day.

 The university drew national attention in 2023 when the faculty senate voted "no confidence" in university president Thomas Hudson.
 They alleged that he "repeatedly failed to respect shared governance, transparency, and accountability".
 Shortly thereafter, the university's board of trustees placed Hudson on administrative leave and appointed Elayne Hayes-Anthony the acting president.